liamdkn/DataScience/RTB Ireland Rent Analysis/ReadMe.md

     - Dropping rows with null value
     - Removing male/female rows, only keeping sum of both sexes.
     - Removing 'All counties' sumed values.
-- Afte cleaning the data there are 624 rows & 4 columns (Statistic Label, Year, County, Value)
+- After cleaning the data there are 624 rows & 4 columns (Statistic Label, Year, County, Value)

 #### Tools and Technologies